-When we think of sugar, it’s in the form of a holiday sweet or a reason to head back to gym after New Year’s Eve — we don’t usually think of the complex varieties that form the structural backbones of our very genetic code.
+When we think of sugar, it’s in the form of a holiday sweet or a reason to head back to the gym after New Year’s Eve — we don’t usually think of the complex varieties that form the structural backbones of our very genetic code.
 And we certainly don’t think of sugar floating around in the vast darkness of space.

 New research suggests that the sugar molecule that puts the “D” in DNA — 2-deoxyribose — could exist in the far reaches of space.
 A team of NASA astrophysicists were able to create DNA’s sugar in laboratory conditions that mimic interstellar space.

 The researchers believe their results, published on Tuesday in Nature Communications, show that yet another of life’s critical chemical building blocks could be widespread in the universe and potentially seed other planets as well.

 “We don’t yet know whether life is common in the universe, but we’re pretty sure the presence of life’s building blocks is not a limiting factor,” said Michel Nuevo, a researcher at NASA’s Ames Research Center in California’s Silicon Valley and the lead author of the paper.